Fanta Singhateh: Politics

-In her 90s, she opened a bakery providing low cost products, enabling everyone to buy bread.
+In her 90s, she opened a bakery providing low-cost products, enabling everyone to buy bread.
+She died on 12 May 2023, at the age of 93.

 Awards

 In 2012, Singhateh became a Commander in the Order of the Republic of the Gambia (CRG).
 When her husband was awarded a knighthood by Queen Elizabeth II, Singhateh could adopt the title Lady, and became known to many in the Gambia as 'Lady Fanta'.